Dinis34/Fallbound/docs/README.md

 #### Consequences of using Game Loop:

-- If not carefully optimized, the game loop can consume a lot of processing power.
-High frame rates, for example, can put a significant load on the CPU and GPU, leading to performance issues or excessive battery consumption.
+- If not carefully optimized the game loop can consume a lot of processing power, leading to performance issues or excessive battery consumption.